JogoShugh/CoderDojoPonceSprings.Events/2013.07.27/README.md

 ## Workshop A-2: Build your own web site and expand your HTML and CSS skills

-TODO: Erin to edit

-For students of any age that have done Workshop A, and would like to create a page that they can save on their laptop or publish online for friends and family to see.
+For students of any age that have done Workshop A, and would like to create a website that they can save on their laptop or publish online for friends and family to see.

 ### Software to install on your laptop before you attend